Eislingen (Fils) station: The Deutsche Reichsbahn and Deutsche Bundesbahn period

 Deutsche Reichsbahn completed the electrification of the Eastern Railway on 1 June 1933.

 A new 4.5 metre-wide underpass was completed on 8 July 1938.
 A road bridge was also considered in 1939 but was rejected for the time being.
 Finally in the late 1960s, Deutsche Bundesbahn was able to close the level crossing on Hauptstraße and demolish the gatekeeper's apartments, when the town council formally inaugurated the overpass on 19 December 1967.

 After the entrance building was taken over by the town in 1980, it was torn down on 8 May 1982 so that a new service centre could be built on the site.

 Operations

 The station is served by Regionalbahn trains.
-Trains no longer stop at platform 1 (next to the station building) and the track is used non-stopping trains running towards Geislingen (Steige).
-Trains running towards Geislingen (Steige) stop at platform track 2 (on the island platform) and trains running towards Göppingen stop at platform track 3.
-Track 4 has no platform and is used by non-stopping trains running towards Göppingen.
+Trains no longer stop at platform 1 (next to the station building) and the track is used for non-stopping trains running towards Ulm.
+Trains running towards Ulm stop at platform track 2 (on the island platform) and trains running towards Stuttgart stop at platform track 3.
+Track 4 has no platform and is used exclusively as a siding for overtaking slower trains.

 Eislingen (Fils) station is classified by Deutsche Bahn as a category 4 station.